nzayem/MessageBoardProject/README.md

 The project is very basic, just showing posts in a list view, edited from the admin account.

 Tests included covering the model/database and page response

+The project contains one App called post to publish the post on the homepage